 9. When you find your pet, please remove the flyers and post updates to social media.
 If your pet was not microchipped, have it done! *

-* FAAS microchips pets of Alameda residents for $20.
-Due to COVID-19 restrictions, appointments are required.
+* FAAS microchips pets of Alameda residents for just $22.
+Appointments are required.
 Please call (510) 337-8565 to schedule an appointment.